kastle-lab/Robotic-Orchestration-and-Learning-Training/deliverables/key-notions.md

 - **Category**

   - <u><b>Rationale</b></u>: Specifications to differentiate Spatial Things that are present within an environment.
+Category has various subclasses, but the key notion doesn't capture the categories themselves.
+Therefore, Category is related to CategorizationType, which is a controlled vocabulary.
+The controlled vocabulary will provide actual examples of Categories.

   - <u>**Connected Pattern**</u>:

     - One major pattern that may suffice is the _explicit typing_ ODP, because one is describing an object by its _type_ or _category_: [Explicit Typing](https://github.com/kastle-lab/modular-ontology-design-library/tree/master/modl/explicit-typing).

-    - Category will have **CategorizationType**, which is a controlled vocabulary that encompasses different different Categories of objects.
-This is distinguished from the Category notion, which schematizes the subclass relationships between classes/subclasses of Categories, but does not capture the Categories themselves.

-    - As an example, we could have a CategorizationType vocabulary that contains:
-        -

   - <u>**Source Dataset(s)**</u>: [Princeton Model Net](https://modelnet.cs.princeton.edu/#)